typescript-language-server/typescript-language-server/README.md

     -V, --version                          output the version number
     --stdio                                use stdio (required option)
     --log-level <log-level>                A number indicating the log level (4 = log, 3 = info, 2 = warn, 1 = error).
 Defaults to `3`.
-    --tsserver-log-verbosity <verbosity>   [deprecated] Specify tsserver log verbosity (off, terse, normal, verbose).
-Defaults to `normal`. example: --tsserver-log-verbosity=verbose
-    --tsserver-path <path>                 [deprecated] Specify path to tsserver directory. example: --tsserver-path=/Users/me/typescript/lib/
     -h, --help                             output usage information
 ```

-> The `--tsserver-log-verbosity` and `--tsserver-path` options are deprecated and it is recommended to pass those through corresponding `tsserver.*` `initializationOptions` instead.

-> Note: The path passed to `--tsserver-path` should be a path to the `[...]/typescript/lib/tssserver.js` file or to the `[...]/typescript/lib/` directory and not to the shell script `[...]/node_modules/.bin/tsserver`.
-Though for backward-compatibility reasons, the server will try to do the right thing even when passed a path to the shell script.

 ## initializationOptions